Double Star Calculator - Technical Documentation

 Parallax Significance Indicator

-This function calculates the Parallax Significance Indicator, often referred to as the Signal-to-Noise Ratio (SNR) or the Reliability Index (RI) of the 3D separation.
+This function calculates the Parallax Significance Indicator, referred to as the Reliability Index (RI) of the 3D separation.
 It quantifies whether the observed difference in parallaxes between two stars is statistically significant or merely a result of measurement uncertainties.

 R I = | ϖ A - ϖ B | σ ϖ , A 2 + σ ϖ , B 2